A call to arms: making the case for more reusable libraries: Introduction

 Related to \ref{enu:new-and-more}, a present-day state-of-the-art implementation becomes obsolete, when an improved (faster or more accurate) algorithm is discovered.
 The choice of the algorithm is arguably the most important piece in the design of scientific software, and a significant part of the advances made in computational science are foremostly thanks to access to improved algorithms rather than simply to the availability of more computational power.
 The choice of the algorithm determines the asymptotic scaling of the calculation, and an unoptimized implementation of the best algorithm is oftentimes much faster than a heavily optimized implementation of a subpar algorithm.
 This is why keeping track with new algorithms and implementing them in software is perhaps the most important consideration relating to scientific software, and this requires constant effort.

 Related to \ref{enu:computer-hardware-is}, a central challenge in scientific computing is that present-day (super)computers look nothing like they used to.
-For a long time, computers were built around a single processor core, which became faster and faster every few years thanks to Moore's law.\citep{Moore1998_PI_82} Because the clock speed also kept going up, this meant that over a time span ranging several decades, old codes ran faster and faster on newer and newer hardware, without having to make any changes to the code.
+For a long time, computers were built around a single processor core, which became faster and faster every few years thanks to Moore's law.\citep{Moore1998_PI_82} Because the clock speed also kept going up, this meant that over a time span ranging several decades, old programs ran faster and faster on newer and newer hardware, without ever having to make any changes to their source code.
 In this era, most development efforts were focused at making codes run as fast as possible on the single processor core.

-Note that an important observation related to this development was recently made by \citet{Lehtola2022_WIRCMS_1610}: commodity hardware in the present day is as fast as the fastest supercomputer in the world in the 1990s, enabling the straightforward reproduction of then-pioneering calculations even on students' laptop computers with easily installable free and open source software (see \citeref{Lehtola2022_WIRCMS_1610} for definition).
+An important observation related to these two developments was recently made by \citet{Lehtola2022_WIRCMS_1610}: commodity hardware in the present day is as fast as the fastest supercomputer in the world in the 1990s.
+Combined with the present-day availability of faster algorithms, then-pioneering calculations can nowadays be reproduced even on students' laptop computers with easily installable free and open source software (see \citeref{Lehtola2022_WIRCMS_1610} for the employed definition and more details).

 However, because higher clock speeds inherently mean higher power consumption, already many years ago there was a paradigm shift from single-core to many-core architectures.
 Instead of making the single core run faster, it became more power-efficient to add computing power by introducing more processor cores.
 This development already introduced changes to programming models.
-Old codes no longer necessarily ran faster on a new computer than on an old one, since the speed of a single core stagnated.
+Old codes no longer necessarily ran faster on a new computer than on an old one, since the speed of a single core stagnated or even decreased.
 Instead, using the power of a new machine suddenly required leveraging all of its processor cores, thus requiring the use of parallel programming paradigms, such as open multi-processing (OpenMP) shared-memory parallellism.

 But, the evolution of hardware did not stop there.
 Modern high-performance computers employ non-uniform memory architectures (NUMAs), which cannot be efficiently targeted with shared-memory parallellism; distributed-memory programming models such as the message passing interface (MPI) are instead required, accompanied with the use of distributed computing algorithms which are considerably more difficult to develop than their sequential or shared-memory counterparts.